-A bulb-like leaf head (available in a red or a white variety) is also really versatile.
 You can peel the leaves off individually and use chicory in a salad or as little boats for canapés if you’re entertaining.
 It has a good, slightly bitter flavour that complements most salad dressings and contents.
-We particularly like it with creamy Caesar dressing and oriental flavours, but it’s pretty good in any salad really.
+We particularly like it with creamy Caesar dressing and oriental flavours, but it’s great in any salad really.

 Email us on firstname.lastname@example.org